 While scientists continue to work on ways to remove carbon from the atmosphere, they already know that the simple act of planting more trees may help slow global warming.
 Changing how we farm can also help, as practices that include reduced or no-tillage and green fertilizer can increase the amount of carbon the soil can store – its carbon capture.

 One company in the vanguard of this area is Nori, which is building a blockchain-based marketplace for carbon removal.
 Here’s how it works.
 In phase 1, a company works with U.S. farmers that adopt regeneration practices, which increase their carbon capture potential.
 Nori then verifies the related carbon credit and then converts the credit into what it calls Nori carbon removal tonnes, or NRTs.
-One NRT equals one metric tonne of carbon dioxide that is sequestered in the soil for at least 10 years.
-After the NRT is independently verified, Nori generates from it a non-fungible token (NFT) on the blockchain.
+One NRT equals one metric tonne of carbon dioxide sequestered in the soil for at least 10 years.
+After the NRT is independently verified, Nori generates a non-fungible token (NFT) on the blockchain.
 Once bought, the NFT is permanently retired.
-This step is crucial in making sure the same credit is not passed around from one buyer to the next.
+This step is crucial in ensuring the same credit is not passed around from one buyer to the next.

 A Decarbonization Opportunity for Agriculture